 These scruffy indie champs did nine albums and more than a decade on the road before a longtime fan, Kurt Cobain, turned them into stars.
-Now, Arizona’s psychedelic punks are basking in the mystery of it all.
+Now, Arizona’s favorite psychedelic punks are basking in the mystery of it all.

 It was like a mirage.
 The Meat Puppets ambled onstage at the KROQ Christmas Party last December, and nearly every member of the largely teenaged crowd inside L.A.’s Universal Amphitheatre knew who they were.
 The audience went wild when the band tore into its runaway hit “Backwater,” singing along to every word.
-After 15 years of what the trio’s punk-rock peer, bassist Mike Watt, calls “econo touring,” the scruffy Meat Puppets had become overnight pop stars.
+After 15 years of what the trio’s punk-rock peer, Mike bassist Watt, calls “econo touring,” the scruffy Meat Puppets had become overnight pop stars.

 It’s not something they’re complaining about.